 At its core, Deskpro is created to make your lives easier.
 You should be able to support your customers, staff, or end-users on a platform that makes sense for your use and can be entirely customized to make it your own.

-We designed our interface to work on a range of screen sizes; from a small laptop to a 32” 5k monitor, you can have an optimized experience of Deskpro!
+We designed our interface to work on a range of screen sizes; from a small laptop to a 32” 5k monitor, you can have an optimized experience with Deskpro!
 We also support mobile ticketing on our Android and iOS native Deskpro apps.

 We have recently been adding even more adjustment functions into Deskpro, and continue to work on more (you can keep up to date with all the improvements and features we release each week from our Release Announcements, and you can also subscribe to this News category, so you’re notified every time there’s a new upgrade).